ationghc/vault-agent-injector/README.md

-This K8s session assumes that vault and kubernetes auth is already enabled.
+This K8s session assumes that vault is running and kubernetes auth is already enabled.

 # vault-agent-injector
 The Vault Agent Injector alters pods to include 2 Vault containers, that'll retreive secrets from vault and store the secrets in a shared volume, allowing the main application container access to retreive the vault secret.